FAASTsheet 06 /

 - Buying from a feed mill – MIAs that are already mixed in feed can be purchased from a feed mill but you will need to provide a prescription from your veterinarian.

-- You will no longer be able to purchase MIA drugs to mix in feed yourself (i.e. a DIN drug premix) from livestock medicine outlets or feed mills, but you can purchase them from your veterinarian once you have a prescription.
+- You are no longer able to purchase MIA drugs to mix in feed yourself (i.e. a DIN drug premix) from livestock medicine outlets or feed mills, but you can purchase them from your veterinarian once you have a prescription.

 What Should You Do Right Now?

-If you don’t already have one, establish a Veterinarian-Client-Patient Relationship with a veterinarian in your area before December 1, 2018.
+If you did not establish a VCPR with a veterinarian in your area before December 1, 2018, do so immediately.
 See Animal Owner FAASTsheet #5 for more.

 Talk to your veterinarian about treatment and prevention protocols on your farm.
 This includes talking about more than just antimicrobials and other drugs!